 So, I finally found it: a chocolate chip cookie recipe that turns out fluffy cookies that stay fluffy and chewy even when cooled, rather than becoming as crunchy as a potato chip and flat as a crepe as soon as they cool.
 However, while pleased with the texture of these cookies, I found that they lacked flavor.
 That great caramel taste that I love so much was lost in this recipe.
 So, all in all, this isn’t THE ONE, the perfect chocolate chip cookie.
 So, my search for the perfect recipe continues, but next time I need a recipe for cookies that puff and hold their form, these are a good choice.

-The fluffy chocolate chip cookies (The day they came out of the oven there were 50, the next day by lunchtime, there were 4.
-I guess that means they were well liked)
+(The day they came out of the oven there were 50, the next day by

 And, a funny story regarding this “Eureka I’ve found it” reference.
 So, if you’ve known me very long, you know I have a major tendency to get songs stuck in my head, and I remember them forever.
 I went through a period of singing the songs from RCTC’s Peter Pan which I wasn’t even in, just because I had been to the show a few times to watch my brother while my mom did volunteer hours.
 I learned the songs for school musicals and could still sing every word three years later.
 So, this little reference is from my third grade school play about American history and as I thought of the title, I immediately started singing the song in my head, incredibly surprised at how much I remembered of “Eureka, I’ve found it, and it’s been worth the wait.
 Eureka I’ve found it, this is the golden state!”
 So, now I have this stinking happy third grade musical song completely stuck in my head, and if you know me, you know that once I have a song stuck in my head, I sing it under my breath uncontrollably at almost all times and it doesn’t leave until I get a new song into my brain.